Health Information ScienceMaster of Health Information Science (MHIS)

 Faculty of Information and Media Studies Western University FIMS & Nursing Building, Room 2020 London, Ontario N6A 5B9

-The Master of Health Information Science (MHIS) program is a joint graduate program with the Faculty of Health Sciences that will provide students with a fundamental knowledge in health and health care, including public health, health policy, and clinical health care, combined with expertise in knowledge organization and management, knowledge translation, patient information seeking behaviour and information ethics and policy.
+The Master of Health Information Science (MHIS) program is a joint graduate program with the Faculty of Health Sciences.
+The program allows you to choose between a one-year course-based program, or a two-year thesis-based program.
+Both program options provide students with fundamental knowledge in health and health care, including: public health, health informatics and digital health, patient and professional information seeking behaviour, information ethics and policy.
+Learn at the intersection of healthcare and information management, policy, knowledge translation and clinical practice.

 - Full-time study